josephWoodland/beer.com/README.md

 ![wireframes](assets-readme/xd/Branded/Landing-info-%20Page%20w-1920px.png)

-More wireframes can be found [here](assets-readme/xd/Branded/Beer.com-HF.xd)
+More wireframes can be downloaded [here in xd format](assets-readme/xd/Branded/Beer.com-HF.xd)

 ## Features for the website